tanner-johnson2718/MEME_ETH_LAB/P1.2/README.md

 # From here go to the Kernel Hacking->Build w/ Debug info.
 Select Yes.
 This opens sub menu to turn on GDB scripts.
 Select yes.
 Save and use default name and location.
 This populates a .config at buildroot/output/build/linux-custom/.config.
 Now just rebuild the kernel and image.
 Also in the buildroot menuconfig besure to set kernel debugging options found in in build options.
 Also be make sure a crosss debuger is built in toolchain options.
 All of these options are saved below when we copy off the buildroot .config into the scripts dir.
 make all

-# Now take the micro SD and plug it into the host.
-Add "kgdboc=ttyAMA0,115200" to the cmdline.txt file found in the boot partition.
 ```

 # Cross Compile for RPI